 What you can expect to experience while on the job

-Overall employment of broadcast and sound engineering technicians is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
-Employment of audio and visual equipment technicians is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
-More audio and video technicians should be needed to set up new equipment or upgrade and maintain old, complex systems for a variety of organizations.
+Overall employment of broadcast and sound engineering technicians is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of audio and visual equipment technicians is projected to grow 12 percent from 2018 to 2028, much faster than the average for all occupations.
+More audio and video technicians should be needed to set up new, technologically advanced equipment or upgrade and maintain old, complex systems for a variety of organizations.
 More companies are increasing their audio and video budgets so they can use video conferencing to reduce travel costs and communicate worldwide with other offices and clients.
 In addition, an increase in the use of digital signs across a wide variety of industries, such as schools, hospitals, restaurants, hotels, and retail stores should lead to higher demand for audio and video equipment technicians.
 Schools and universities are also seeking to improve their audio and video capabilities in order to attract and keep the best students.
 More audio and visual technicians may be needed to install and maintain interactive whiteboards and wireless projectors so teachers can give multimedia presentations and record lectures.
-Employment of broadcast technicians is projected to decline 3 percent from 2016 to 2026.
-More consumers may choose free over-the-air television programming instead of cable or satellite services, in a practice commonly referred to as “cord-cutting.”
+Employment of broadcast technicians is projected to show little or no change from 2018 to 2028.
+More consumers may choose free over-the-air television programming instead of cable or satellite services, a practice commonly referred to as “cord-cutting.”
 This may contribute to stronger demand for broadcast television.
 However, most major networks use a single facility to broadcast to multiple stations, which limits the growth potential for broadcast technicians.
-Employment of sound engineering technicians is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of sound engineering technicians is projected to grow 2 percent from 2018 to 2028, slower than the average for all occupations.
 The television and motion picture industry will continue to need technicians to improve the sound quality of shows and movies.Read More

 Gray states indicate no data available